top of page

 direct care

-People are usually surprised to hear this, but yes, often times a visit with your direct care doctor is often cheaper than a visit with a doctor in the insurance-based model.
+People are usually surprised to hear this, but yes, oftentimes times a visit with your direct care doctor is cheaper than a visit with a doctor in the insurance-based model.
 Once you add up the cost of your monthly premium + deductible/co-insurance + co-pay, 1 visit can cost thousands of dollars, for something routine or basic.

 10. You have more innovative treatments and therapies available to you at a direct care practice